UCPLA/Adaptive-Universal-Remote/Docs/Quickstart.md

 If you are using this with a Roku Smart TV then no setup is required.
 Simply place the IR Blaster as instructed and use the keyboard just like any other Roku Remote.

 *Note: There are 3 extra buttons not needed by a Roku Smart TV; Input Select, Channel Up, and Channel Down.
-While they are pre-configured to still be useful with the Roku TV, they can be reprogrammed for another IR device if desired.*
+While they are pre-configured to still be useful with the Roku TV, they can be programmed for another IR device if desired.*

-If you wish to use any other device, continue to the [Programming Commands](#ir-blaster-programming) instructions.
+If you wish to use any other device, continue to the [Programming Commands](#programming-commands) instructions.

-*When using a TV with a Roku box you only need to reprogram seven buttons: Power, Input Select, Volume Up, Volume Down, Mute, Channel Up, and Channel Down.*
+*When using a TV with a Roku box you only need to program seven buttons: Power, Input Select, Volume Up, Volume Down, Mute, Channel Up, and Channel Down.*

 #### [Placement](#placement)